Meadowlarke/Bibliography/Bibliography.md

 75: Leaned and unleared (primitive and "schema-based")strategies of perception.

+-: Bregman, timbre, and grouping.

+-: Spectral tools used.

+76: Discrepencies between where transients physically occur and how they are percieved by the listener.

+-: "The Hustle."

+77: Transient displacement and timbral shaping.

+80: "Untitled (How does it feel.)"

+81: Lateness in certain parts.

+83: Spectral qualities of the instruments.

+84: Microrhythm and spectra.

+-: Comparison of the two piece.

 ##### Blake, David.
 "Musicological Omnivory in the Neoliberal University." _The Journal of Musicology_ 34, no. 3 (2017): 319-353.